 Special districts are truly the most responsive vehicle in which to respond to a community's service provision needs.
 In some cases, a district is formed to provide a single public service such as water or wastewater, and in others such as GCSD, a district is formed to provide multiple public services, tailored at a level specific to the needs of the customers.
-Considering these differences, it is important to understand the fact that some of our service levels are fixed by law, and others are at the discretion of the community through its district Board of Directors.
+Considering these differences, it is important to understand the fact that some of our service levels are fixed by law, and others are at the discretion of the district through its Board of Directors; and considering public input.